How to Choose a Home Warranty Company

 - Covers what insurance doesn't: While homeowners insurance covers you for things like fires and theft, it doesn’t cover malfunctioning appliances or systems.
 With both insurance and a warranty, your home will be covered for a variety of potential mishaps.

-- First-time homeowners: If you're a newbie who's used to calling a landlord for every repair, you might feel uncomfortable maintaining all these systems.
+- You’re a first-time homeowner: If you're a newbie who's used to calling a landlord for every repair, you might feel uncomfortable maintaining all your home’s systems.
 With a warranty, the provider will send over a licensed contractor to tackle any issues.

-- Homeowners who don’t like DIY: Not all of us are born with fix-it skills.
+- You’re a homeowner who doesn’t like DIY projects: Not all of us are born with fix-it skills.
 Consider a warranty if DIY repairs make you nervous.

-- Owners of older homes: Unless an older home was recently updated, it likely has outdated systems and appliances.
+- You have an older home: Unless an older home was recently updated, it likely has outdated systems and appliances.
 If so, those will probably need to be replaced sooner rather than later, which can be costly.

-- Home sellers and buyers: Sellers can use it as a selling point, and buyers can gain a sense of security when moving into a new place.
+- You’re selling or buying a home: Sellers can use it as a selling point (the coverage is usually transferable), and buyers can gain a sense of security when moving into a new place.

-- Landlords: A home warranty can save you from those dreaded midnight calls about a broken water heater if you own a rental property.
+- You’re a landlord: A home warranty can save you from those dreaded midnight calls about a broken water heater if you own a rental property.
 It’s also a good idea if you don’t live close to the property.
 Instead, you can rely on the company’s contractors to handle any repairs.

 » LEARN: Are home warranties worth it?